-The more traditional technique of performing PGS employs fluorescent in-situ hybridization (FISH).
-FISH analysis on a single cell is limited to analysis of 5-10 chromosome pairs out of the 23 pairs of chromosomes.
-Since aneuploidy (chromosomal abnormalities) can affect any chromosome, it would be beneficial to expand PGS to include screening of all 23 pairs of chromosomes.
-In fact, several research studies have shown that performing PGS with FISH techniques on the day-3 embryo does not improve outcomes.
-Analysis of the entire chromosome complement of the embryo or oocyte, combined with further improvements in technology, could potentially further increase the likelihood of implantation and decrease the chance of miscarriage for patients and potentially decrease the number of embryos necessary for transfer.
+Since aneuploidy (chromosomal abnormalities) can affect any chromosome, it would be beneficial to expand PGS to include a screening of all 23 pairs of chromosomes.
+In fact, several research studies have shown that performing PGS with FISH techniques on day 3 embryos does not improve outcomes.
+Analysis of the entire chromosome complement of the embryo or oocyte, combined with further improvements in technology, may further increase the likelihood of implantation and decrease the chance of miscarriage for patients, and potentially decrease the number of embryos necessary for transfer.